Earn SEUs for your CSP

 - Co-trained with the objective of learning

-- Received training via live webinar delivered by any trainer other than a CST
+- Received training via live webinar delivered by any trainer other than a CST or EST

 - Other Collaborative Learning, including "facilitated" open space or facilitated face to face learning--add details that explain why this is a valuable collaborative learning activity for you.